torvalds/linux/Documentation/input/devices/elantech.rst

     byte 4: 0xff
     byte 5: 0xff

-When we encounter this kind of packet, we just ignore it.
+When we encounter this kind of packet, we just iganalre it.

 One/Three finger touch
 ^^^^^^^^^^^^^^^^^^^^^^